Collared and non-collared manifold boundaries: Examples (gallery of horrors)

 Our next examples are based on procedures to add (or delete) boundary components in surfaces called {\em Pr\"uferisation}, {\em Moorisation} and {\em Nyikosisation}.
-They are described in great detail in \cite[Chapter 1.3]{Gauldbook}, we will thus only give a geometrical idea of the constructions. \\ Start with a half plane $\R_{\ge 0}\times\R$, and choose a point $\langle 0,a\rangle$ on the vertical axis.
+They are described in great detail in \cite[Chapter 1.3]{Gauldbook}, we will thus only give a geometric idea of the constructions. \\ Start with a half plane $\R_{\ge 0}\times\R$, and choose a point $\langle 0,a\rangle$ on the vertical axis.
 We replace this point by a new boundary component $\R_a$, which is a copy of $\R$, as follows.
-A neighborhood of some point $x\in\R_a$ is given by the union of an interval $(u,v)\subset\R_a$ containing $x$ and a ``wedge'' comprised between the lines of slopes $u$ and $v$ pointing at $\langle 0,a\rangle$ and some vertical line $\{w\}\times\R$, $w>0$.
+A basic neighborhood of some point $x\in\R_a$ is given by the union of an interval $(u,v)\subset\R_a$ containing $x$ and a triangle comprised between the lines of slopes $u$ and $v$ pointing at $\langle 0,a\rangle$ and the vertical line $\{w\}\times\R$, for some $w>0$.
 We then say that we have {\em Pr\"uferised} the half plane at height (or at point) $a$.
-Figure \ref{fig:prufnyik} is a graphical description, mirrored horizontally (to better fit with the natural reading direction).
+Figure \ref{fig:prufnyik} is a pictural description.
 The new boundary then consists of the old boundary minus $\{\langle 0,a\rangle\}$ together with the new boundary component $\R_a$.
 It takes a moment's thought to accept that we can perform this Pr\"uferisation at {\em each} point in the vertical axis and still have a surface (which is the original Pr\"ufer surface, actually), because the added boundary components are independant of each other, so to say.
 We can also Pr\"uferise only at some (but not all) points and still obtain a surface, as long as we remove the rest of the initial boundary if the set of $a$ where the Pr\"ufersiation is done is not closed.
-Moreover, the added boundary components form a discrete family: The union of $\R_a$ and a disk tangent to the vertical line at height $a$ is a neighborhood of $\R_a$ (and intersects only this boundary component). \\ The process of {\em Moorisation} at point $a$ consists of first Pr\"uferising at $a$ and then identify $x$ with $-x$ in the added boundary component $\R_a$.
+Moreover, the added boundary components form a discrete family: The union of $\R_a$ and an open disk tangent to the vertical line at $\langle 0,a\rangle$ is a neighborhood of $\R_a$ (and intersects only this boundary component). \\ The process of {\em Moorisation} at point $a$ consists of first Pr\"uferising at $a$ and then identify $x$ with $-x$ in the added boundary component $\R_a$.
 The points in $\R_a$ are in a sense pushed inside the interior of the surface.
 As before, we can also Moorise at each point at once, or just some of them. \\ The {\em Nyikosisation} at point $a$ is done similarly, but this time we add a boundary component which is a copy of $\LL_+$.
-Instead of taking wedges, we take a family of curves $c_\alpha$ ($\alpha\in\omega_1$) pointing at $\langle 0,a\rangle$ such that if $\beta<\alpha$, then close enough to the vertical axis $c_\alpha$ is above $c_\beta$.
+Instead of taking triangles, we take a family of curves $c_\alpha$ ($\alpha\in\omega_1$) pointing at $\langle 0,a\rangle$ such that if $\beta<\alpha$, then close enough to the vertical axis $c_\alpha$ is above $c_\beta$.
 (Such a family of curves can be easily constructed from a family of functions $f_\alpha:\omega\to\omega$ such that $f_\beta<^* f_\alpha$ when $\beta<\alpha$, where $<^*$ means `smaller outside of a finite set'.
 See \cite[Example 1.29]{Gauldbook} for more details.)
 Then a neighborhood of a point in the added longray is given by an interval in the longray union the space between two curves (corresponding to the endpoints of the interval) and a vertical line.
 In particular, $c_\alpha$ has $\alpha\in\LL_+$ as its unique limit point.

 Notice that the resulting surface in any of these constructions is separable, as the interior of the half plane is dense.